sravanisasu/BERT_Regression/README.md

 matplotlib
 sentencepiece

-## The task is to predict volatility of the organisation based on 10-K reports
+#### The task is to predict volatility of the organisation based on 10-K reports
+volatality the degree of variation of a trading price series over time.
+Finetuning is done on the pretrained models BERT, RoBERTa and AL-BERT.
+This is a regression problem